chernivtsijs/made-in-ukraine/README.md

 This list includes projects under this criteria:

+1. The project has over 1K stars
-1. The project's creator or maintainer was bord in Ukraine
+2. The project's creator or maintainer was bord in Ukraine
-2. The project creator or maintainer self-identify themselves as Ukrainian
+3. The project creator or maintainer self-identify themselves as Ukrainian
-3. The project is hosted under organization profile and has Ukrainians under Top 5 contributors, if other contributors don't mind.
+4. The project is hosted under organization profile and has Ukrainians under Top 5 contributors, if other contributors don't mind.

 If these conditions are met, feel free to open a PR!